asadmanzoor93/time-tracker/README.md

   - date (dropdown year, week and day)

   - Filter for current week and current month as well as trailing 3 months

+## Application Modules

+#### TimeLog
+- This module mantain the login and logout time of user
+- Different dropdown are dependent and shown/hidden on basis of requirement
+- Scroll based custom pagination added i-e on window scroll records are fetch.
+- Refresh button reset all the data to selected filters

+#### User
+- This module handles user basic details i.e basic info, team

+#### Team
+- This module defines different teams to which a user are associated

+### Modules Relation Description
+- A User can be part of a team
+- Time can be logged for user on same day
+- Logout time must be greater than Login time

+##### Happy Exploring !! :)